rayyanalshereiqi/agricultural-export-analysis-2021-2023/README.md

 # Comparative and Trend Analysis of Agricultural Export Values (2021-2023)
-Trend Analysis of Agricultural Export Values using Inferential Analysis and Modeling &amp; Advanced Analysis
+The Trend Analysis of Agricultural Export Values using Inferential Analysis and Modeling &amp; Advanced Analysis in R studio.